Click icon below to filter

 October 24, 2020 @ 5:30 am - October 30, 2020 @ 12:30 pm PDT

 10-24 2:30 pm – Power is back.
 Next sessions continues as planned.

 Geshe Yeshi Lhundup teaches

 Illumination of the Thought, Je Tsongkhapa’s commentary on

 Chandrakirti’s Supplement to the Middle Way

-Geshe Yeshi Lhundup’s short visit offers a rare opportunity for students of Buddhist philosophy and lovers of the teachings on Great Compassion and the Middle Way.
-This teaching is suitable for students who have a grounding in the stages of the path.
-The course is not for beginners.
+Geshe la offers a rare opportunity for students of Buddhist philosophy and lovers of the teachings on the Middle Way.
+This teaching is suitable for students who have a grounding in the stages of the path and Buddhist philosophy.
+It is not for beginners.

 Geshe Yeshi Lhundup is a senior Dharma teacher at Drepung Loseling Monastery, where he has taught for over 20 years.
 He has also frequently taught at Dharma centers in the U.S. Geshe Yeshi teaches in English.

 Geshe Yeshi began his studies Drepung Loseling in 1975 and obtained his Geshe Lharampa degree in 1996.
 Beginning in 1998, he studied at Gyuto Tantric Monastery for seven years, ranking the highest position in his class in 2005.
 He later served for a year as the chief disciplinarian of Gyuto Tantric Monastery.
 Geshe Yeshi has studied with many great masters of the 20th Century, especially with the great scholar Khensur Yeshi Thupten and Gen Nyima Gyaltsen.
 He is also the nephew of one of the Abbey’s other cherished teachers, Geshe Yeshe Thabkhe.